Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 VARIATIONS IN PRACTICES AND GROUPS

-very closely specific forms of practice and belief that are handed down by
+which follows very closely specific forms of practice and belief that are

-clergy and/or teachers and usually have strict hierarchy and may have lots of
+handed down by clergy and/or teachers and usually have strict hierarchy and may

-explore a variety of paths and find out what works for them.
-The origins of many eclectic paths may
+in which people explore a variety of paths and find out what works for them.
+The origins of many

-Women’s movement, the Counterculture of the 60s, New Age practices, traditional
+Counterculture of the 60s, New Age practices, traditional Wiccan practices,

-Wiccan practices, practices of indigenous peoples and the needs and tastes of
+practices of indigenous peoples and the needs and tastes of the individuals

 tend to be egalitarian and consensus oriented.
 Eclectic groups may evolve into

-the Norse/Teutonic Gods (Aesir) and nature spirits (Vanir),.
+of religions honoring the Norse/Teutonic Gods (Aesir) and nature spirits (Vanir).

 EXAMPLE